 Take, for instance, Idealo.
 It became one of Germany’s most visited websites by allowing customers to compare prices for almost any available e-commerce category.
 The platform works together with a variety of partners, such as marketplaces like eBay and big local retailers like Kaufland or Media Markt.
 As such, customers often have the option to choose among multiple offers.

 It has to be emphasized that platforms like Amazon, eBay, or Etsy are not aggregators but online marketplaces.
-While e-commerce aggregators often only list available products, marketplaces actually allow customers to purchase them (while also handling aspects such as payment or shipment).
+While e-commerce aggregators often only list available products, marketplaces actually allow customers to purchase them (while also handling aspects such as payment or shipment) by working directly with sellers.

 Another form of aggregation can be found in the financial industry.
 This includes a variety of product categories, such as credit cards, savings accounts, personal or student loans, mortgages, IRA rollover accounts, auto insurances, and many more.